duplessisk/shakespeare-simulator/README.md

 # shakespeare-simulator
 ## Overview
-java based CLI application that allows a user to simulate Shakespeare's writings.
+java based CLI application that allows a user to simulate a sentence similar to what Shakespeare would've written.

-## Dependencies
+## Features
-- JDK
+- Unit testing
+- Map data structure implementation

 ## Running the Project locally
 1. Clone this project locally